Luis Perez (American football): Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

-Perez was not selected in the 2018 NFL Draft, however he was invited to attend rookie mini-camp for the Los Angeles Rams.
+Perez was not selected in the 2018 NFL draft, however he was invited to attend rookie mini-camp for the Los Angeles Rams.
 He officially signed with the Los Angeles Rams as an undrafted free agent on May 14, 2018.
-Perez participated in Rams training camp and saw his first pro football action during the Rams' final preseason game on August 30, 2018 at New Orleans.
+Perez participated in Rams training camp and saw his first pro football action during the Rams' final preseason game on August 30, 2018, at New Orleans.
 Playing the entire second half, Perez completed 8-of-15 passes for 43 yards with an interception as the host Saints defeated the Rams 28–0.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
+He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was released on September 18, 2018.

 Birmingham Iron

-After being waived by the Rams, Perez signed with the San Antonio Commanders of the new Alliance of American Football.
+After being waived by the Rams, Perez signed with the San Antonio Commanders of the new Alliance of American Football (AAF).
 On November 27, he was drafted in the first round, fifth overall by the Birmingham Iron in the AAF's quarterback draft.

 In his first game for the Iron on February 10, 2019, against the Memphis Express, Perez threw for 252 yards on 19 of 33 passing, leading the team to a shutout victory of 26–0.
 He finished the season with 1,460 passing yards, 5 touchdowns and 6 interceptions.
 Perez led Birmingham to a 5–3 record so Birmingham clinched a playoff berth two weeks before the end of the regular season.
 However the AAF suspended football operations after the eighth week.